R-Asiedua/R-Asiedua/README.md

 - 👋 Hi, I’m @R-Asiedua
-- 👀 I’m interested in Software Engineering and UX design
+- 👀 I’m interested in Cloud Engineering
-- 🌱 I’m currently learning Software Engineering
+- 🌱 I’m currently learning Cloud Engineering
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...rnaatenkorang@gmail.com